HasinaFatema/android_studio/README.md

 # android_studio
+This contain code of my first program
-This contains code of app development
+This contains code of lifecycle app development